-The OAA’s principal objective is to protect the users and potential users of architects’ services by governing its members, holders of Certificates of Practice, and holders of Temporary Licences so that the public can be confident that OAA members are appropriately qualified and meet the requirements at law to practise architecture.
+The Association’s principal objective is to protect users and potential users of professional architecture services by governing its licensed members, including holders of Certificates of Practice and Temporary Licences, so the public can be confident OAA members are appropriately qualified and meet the requirements at law to practise architecture.

-The OAA will maintain and publicly demonstrate the status of architects as competent, qualified professionals, and regulate use of the title “architect.”
-The OAA will raise awareness of the Architects Act, Regulations, and OAA By-laws and the need for those in the OAA Directory to maintain their competence.
+The OAA maintains and publicly demonstrates the status of its members as competent, qualified professionals, and also regulates use of the title “architect.”
+It works to raise awareness of the Architects Act, Regulations, and OAA Bylaws and the need for ongoing professional competence.

 As a self-regulated professional organization, the OAA is authorized by the Government of Ontario, under Provincial statute to establish, monitor, and enforce standards of practice and performance for its members and practices.
 For the purpose of carrying out its principal mandate, the Association has the additional responsibilities that include:

 - establishing, maintaining, and developing standards of knowledge, skill, and professional ethics among its members;